CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 *The preferred component installation instructions are included in this documentation.
 Any operating system can host the application server provided the platform can utilize software capable of hosting a Java web application archive (.war file).*

  - 2 Windows Server 2016 servers*
- - MS SQL Server 2017 (Server #1)
+ - **Server 1:** Microsoft SQL Server 2017
- - Tomcat 8.5 (Server #2)
+ - **Server 2:** Tomcat 8.5 or 9 (Recommended for Dashboard v2.0.0+)
- - IIS 10.0 Web Server (Server #2)
+ - **Server 2:** IIS 10.0 Web Server
+ - **Server 2:** Java Runtime or Development Environment 8 to 11 (OpenJDK versions also supported)

 *Separate servers are recommended to contain the identified components above for security and performance purposes.

 ## System Recommendations ##
- There are no strict requirements associated with our Dashboard application.
-Any OS will be suitable so long as it can run Tomcat.
+ CIS currently tests using Microsoft Windows Server 2016, but we know Members find success with later versions of Microsoft servers.
 Disk space will be minimal on the application server, but will require more space on your database server depending upon the size of your organization and the amount of endpoints you have.

 Our test environment uses an AWS t2.large instance (designed for burst processing), which has: